NicolasParaskevas/sitemaker/readme.md

 ## sitemaker

-A minimal utility for generationg websites from layout, view and data files
+A minimal utility for generationg websites from layouts, views, data files and assets